Therapy for Highly Sensitive Persons

 Recognizing your limits.
 Establishing boundaries.
 These are a powerful act of self-care.
 It's a way to take control of your well-being, even when supporting others.
 Holistic therapy for highly sensitive person can help you figure what's acceptable and what's not for you.
 It can empower you to prioritize your well-being while still being there for others.

-Help Yourself and Your Sensitive Nature
+Help Yourself—and Support Your Sensitive Nature

 Reaching out for Help